pixelninja/media_library/README.markdown

 To use [Doka](https://pqina.nl/doka/), you must [purchase a licence](https://pqina.nl/doka/pricing/) and upload the files to a folder called `doka` in the root.
 I.e `/doka/doka.min.js` and `/doka/doka.min.css`.
 The extension looks for this file path to confirm Doka integration.

-This is plugin is great, as it gives authors the ability to upload an image and manipulate it to suit the needs.
+This plugin is great, as it gives authors the ability to upload an image and manipulate it to suit the needs.
 For example, they may upload an image for a hero image.
 Then they may upload the same image and crop it to use as a thumbnail.
 This means they don't need to use expensive or complicated editing software to make web ready imagery.

 Read the [documentation](https://pqina.nl/doka/docs/) if you wish to modify settings and options.